KatrinaaDing/cs3331/Lab02 by Katrina.md

 `Last-Modified: Mon, 04 Mar 2019 04:19:13 GMT\r\n`
 Response's DATE header: `Date: Thu, 07 Mar 2019 04:10:12 GMT\r\n`
-The last-modified date is three days earlier than response date.
+The last-modified date is the time the content modified by the server, and the Response's DATE header is the time that content arrived to the client.
+In this case, the lase-nidefued date us three days earlier than Response;s date.

 ### Q3.
 The connection is persistent.
 It refers to the line saying `Connection: keep-alive\r\n`